 We will respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Guidance: Villa Plus operates CCTV cameras which are fitted to the exterior of the building and records external images of its premises 24/7.
+Guidance: Villa Plus operates CCTV cameras which are fitted to the exterior of the building and record external images of its premises 24/7.
 These have been installed for the safety and security of its employees and visitors whilst on company premises.

 YOUR LEGAL RIGHTS